linrunner/tlp-doc/faq/processor.rst

-Cause: starting with kernel 5.7, the `intel_pstate` scaling driver selects "passive mode" aka `intel_cpufreq` for CPUs that do not support hardware-managed P-states (HWP), i.e. Intel Core i 6th Gen. ("Skylake") or newer.
+Cause: starting with kernel 5.7, the `intel_pstate` scaling driver selects "passive mode" aka `intel_cpufreq` for CPUs that do not support hardware-managed P-states (HWP), i.e. Intel Core i 5th gen. or older.
 The governor `powersave` provided by `intel_cpufreq` works differently than the one provided by `intel_pstate` and produces the sluggish behaviour.